Welcome to the hundreds of 2021 classes from across Ireland!

 ‘Education isn’t the filling of a pail, but the lighting of a fire’ (W.B.
 Yeats)

+Building on the success from 2019/2020, BFGTOEU decided to go national for 2020/2021.
 We are delighted to see that so many of you have enrolled for 2021.
-Over 250 teachers from 206 schools across 24 counties have registered for BFGTOEU 2021.
+Hundreds of schools across 24 counties have registered for BFGTOEU 2021.

 As you know, BFGTOEU is an exciting and engaging new programme which get you and your students thinking about the role of Ireland in the European Union.
-It also aims at developing the students’ critical thinking regarding their role in their community, Ireland and the European Union.
-Very soon students of all ages realise and debate this club they are a citizen of!
+It focuses on getting children of all ages to develop three types of skills essential in every walk of life and as an active citizen:

 “Remember the EU is worth celebrating”